newtfire/newTutorials/ixml-ex1.md

 ### The Whole Document

-When you're ready, try writing a grammar to represent the whole document.
+When you're ready, try writing a grammar to represent the whole pokemon-moves-gen5.txt document.

 This time, wrap the meaningful portions in an XML hierarchy with:

-*  "container" elements to store the full information about each distinct move, for example: `<move>`,
+*  "container" elements to store the full information about each distinct move, for example: `<move>`
 * elements and/or attributes inside that element that store specific information, for example: `<name>`, `<type>`, etc.

 You can be creative with storing some information in attributes or letting it be a text node of an element.

  Because this text is very regularly formatted,  you want to skim through it and take some notes first on the formatting of the different pieces.

-* The *name* will have to account for one *or** two-word names (there will sometimes, but not always be a space in between upper- and lower-case letters).
+* The *name* will have to account for one *or* two-word names (there will sometimes, but not always be a space in between upper- and lower-case letters).
 * You want to be specifying the tab characters as distinct from simple spaces and newlines in your grammar.
 (Unlike regex, there isn't a single character class for all the different kinds of spaces, and for this document you really want to differentiate the kinds of spaces in your grammar.)
 	* You can use the `#9` character code for tabs
 	* You can use the `#20` character code for the spacebar spaces.